-First things first, take a deep breath and then lay out what’s most important to you, so you can find the house that fits your dreams.
+First things first, take a deep breath and then lay out what’s most important to you, as well as which kind of loan is right so you can find the house that fits your dreams.
 Here are some things to consider:

 How Much Space Do I Need?